yogeshwar607/shreemoryacabs/KEYWORD_ANALYSIS_SUMMARY.md

 ## Final Thoughts

-GreenEVCabs has excellent positioning in the market.
+Shree Morya Cabs has excellent positioning in the market.
 The website foundation is strong.
 The keyword strategy outlined is realistic, achievable, and has significant revenue potential.

 The three biggest opportunities:
 1. **Location pages** - Low effort, high immediate impact (Hinjewadi, Wakad)
 2. **Cost positioning** - Reinforce "cheapest" across all channels
 3. **Voice search** - FAQ expansion for position zero rankings

-If executed consistently over 6 months, GreenEVCabs will establish dominant market position for electric cab services in Pune.
+If executed consistently over 6 months, Shree Morya Cabs will establish dominant market position for electric cab services in Pune.
 The question isn't "if" you'll rank, but "when" and "how aggressively."

 **Recommendation:** Start with Phase 1 (quick wins) this week.
 You should see measurable results within 4-6 weeks.